wvanbreukelen/Commandr/README.md

 Commandr
 ========

-Simple to use console component for the Flyer Framework
+Simple to use console component for the Flyer PHP Framework